ARMmbed/mbed-os-5-docs/docs/refs/api/io/BusIn.md

 Use the BusIn interface to create a number of DigitalIn pins that can be read as one value.

-You can use any of the numbered mbed pins as a DigitalIn in the BusIn.
+You can use any of the numbered Arm Mbed pins as a DigitalIn in the BusIn.

 ##### API